 - Chill in the fridge for at least 6 hours, enough to firm up.

-- Once firm, remove from the fridge.
-If you used a cake collar, slowly peel it off of the sides.
-If you used parchment paper, use the plastic wrap to remove the cake from the pan then slowly peel the parchment off of the sides.
+- If you used parchment paper, use the plastic wrap to remove the cake from the pan then slowly peel the parchment off of the sides.

 - If you need to fix the sides of the cake, run a spatula or butter knife under hot water and smooth the sides.